webis-de/ecir20-effect-of-near-duplicates-on-ir-evaluation/README.md

-# Content-Equivalent Documents in TREC-Tracks
+# The Effect of Content-Equivalent Near-Duplicates on the Evaluation of Search Engines

 ## Evaluations per Track